 - It needs to be stored at temperature range from 2o to 8oC.

 - The antibody cocktail after refrigeration is calmed down to normal room temperature for 20 minutes.

-- Each pack can be used for 2 patients as it contains 2400 mg of both the Abs, 1200 mg of each.
+- Each pack can be used for 2 patients as it contains 2400 mg of both the antibodies, 1200 mg of each.

-- One patient has to be administered 600 mg of dose from the vials of each Ab.
+- One patient has to be administered 600 mg of dose from the vials of each antibodies.

-- After administration, patient need to be monitored atleast for one hour.
+- After administration, patient needs to be monitored at least for one hour.

 We have talked about who can take it.
 But do you know who have taken it?
 There was one person who made this therapy into spotlight.

 I am talking former US president Donald Trump who received this treatment after reported covid positive last year in October.
-At that time it was in trial stages and found to be successful.
+At that time it was in trial stages and even at that time found to be highly effective.